e-Spirit/firstspirit-module-gradle-plugin/README.md

 With this a `.fsm` file is generated which includes a jar with all the classes which are needed in server scope and the module-isolated.xml with the corresponding resource entry.

 ##### com.espirit.moddev.components.annotations.@UrlFactoryComponent
-Should be added to a class implementing the UrlFactory in order to render the appropriate UrlFactory configuration into the module-isolated.xml.
+Should be added to a class implementing the UrlFactory interface in order to render the appropriate UrlFactory configuration into the module-isolated.xml.

+##### com.espirit.moddev.components.annotations.@WebAppComponent
+Should be added to a class implementing the WebApp interface in order to render the appropriate WebApp configuration into the module-isolated.xml.
+Please note, that if you configure a webXml attribute, you need to have a matching web.xml file inside your project in a subfolder of fsm-resources, or else the installation of the .fsm on the FirstSpirit server will fail.

+##### com.espirit.moddev.components.annotations.@WebResource
+The @WebResource annotation is used within a @WebAppComponent configuration to define one or more web resources (javascript, css, images etc. ) used by the web application.
+Resources referenced in a @WebResource should be placed in the fsm-resources folder.

-##### com.espirit.moddev.components.annotations.@GadgetComponent
+##### com.espirit.moddev.components.annotations.@WebServerComponent
-Should be added to a class implementing the GomElement in order to render the appropriate GomElement configuration into the module-isolated.xml.
+Should be added to a class implementing the WebServer interface in order to render the appropriate web server configuration into the module-isolated.xml.

 #### Library Components